I don’t think mediation will work for us.

 They have questions they want answered.

-Things feel out of control and they want to have a say in their situation.
+Things feel out of control and they want to have a say in their future.

-Even when they are doubtful, most people hope they can use mediation to make their own decisions.
+Even when they are doubtful, most people hope they can use mediation to make decisions affecting their lives and futures.

 In general, when people can talk face to face in a neutral setting, they feel heard by the other, they hear new information, and they often clear up misunderstandings that have exacerbated their situation.
 This often sets the stage for better talking and listening than they have had in a long time.
 People usually gain a greater understanding of themselves, each other, and their situation.
 That in itself is a remarkable benefit and can help people begin to ‘move on’ emotionally and legally.
 It can also help people shape an agreement acceptable to both.

-In fact, parties often benefit even when they reach no agreement.
-For example, a woman leaving a mediation session recently stated that she was glad they had mediated, even though they had only reached agreement on one issue.
-“I had a chance to tell him some things I haven’t been able to say before this.”
+In fact, parties often benefit even when they reach no agreements.
+For example, a woman leaving a divorce mediation session recently stated that she was glad they had mediated, even though they had only reached agreement on one issue.
+She said, “I had a chance to tell him some things I haven’t been able to say before this.”

 Mediation: It's your solution.